You need to protect yourself.

 - Emergency Lock: Yes

-- Other Features: 24-hour auto-trigger parking mode, motion detection, night vision
+- Other Features: GPS tracking, motion detection, night vision, loop recording

 - Compact design minimizes loss of vision